James Yates uses Star Wars to explain differing behaviour management techniques, ”When you hear the word behaviour, what do you think?

 It was in reference to the fluorescent jacket I was wearing.
-All duty staff wore one and to him it signified my joining of the ‘School Sith’.
-I’m afraid the ‘Us Vs Them’ culture can exist between the adults too sometimes, which is just crazy.
+All duty staff wore one and to him, it signified my joining of the ‘School Sith’.
+I’m afraid the ‘Us vs Them’ culture can exist among the adults too sometimes, which is just crazy.

 “Why do you want to high five me?”